regen-network/regen-server/README.md

 ### Environment variables

-Based on `.env.example`, create some `.env` file with appropriate values.
+Based on `server/.env.example`, create some `server/.env` file with appropriate values.

 ## Starting a development server